Yekuuun/GoEncrypt/README.md

 **NOTE :**

-This project is very simple & contains base features for dev learning.
+This project is very simple & contains base features for learning GO lang.